IBM/couchbackup/README.md

 Cloudant or using CouchDB 2.0 or greater, the ".couch" file only contains a single shard of data.
 This utility allows simple backups of CouchDB or Cloudant database using the HTTP API.

-It's worth remembering that the CouchBackup isn't recording the full MVCC history of each document, only the winning revision if each document - any unresolved conflicts will be lost in the backup.
-This is intentional and would allow you to transfer the winning revisions from a heavily conflicted database to a new location very easily.

 ## Options reference

 ### Environment variables